May 23 – July 29, 2022 (A 10-Week Program)

-We will support 10 undergraduates from institutions outside of FSU and several FSU undergraduates, especially student veterans.
+We anticipate, based on the availability of funding, supporting 10 undergraduates from institutions outside of FSU and several FSU undergraduates, especially underrepresented minorities and student veterans.
 The students will pursue research projects in broadly defined areas of photochemistry and photophysics, including organic and inorganic chemistry, materials and nanoscience, and physical chemistry and spectroscopy.
 The students will be provided with ample research space and access to reactants, synthetic equipment, and various instrumentation available in our department.

 Our main goal is to provide REU students with an outstanding research experience in the duration of the 10-week summer program.
 The students will be participating alongside regular lab members in the activities of research groups as they pursue their own individual research project.
 The students will work closely with their faculty mentors, as well as with graduate students and postdoctoral researchers.